vmstan/unifi-config/stubby/README.md

 **You can test IPv6 (AAAA) lookups using:**

 ```
-dig aaaa google.com @127.0.0.1 -p 5353
+dig aaaa google.com @127.1.1.53
 ```

 ## Pihole Configuration

-Finally, configure Pi-hole to use your recursive DNS server by specifying `127.0.0.1#5353` as the Custom DNS (IPv4) and/or `0::1#5353` as the Custom DNS (IPv6) resolver.
+Finally, configure Pi-hole to use Stubby under `Settings > DNS > Upstream DNS Servers` in the user interface and specifying `127.1.1.53` as the Custom DNS (IPv4) and/or `0::1#5353` as the Custom DNS (IPv6) resolver.
+Leave `Use DNSSEC` unchecked, as Cloudflare does this for us.

-Don't forget to disable any of the built in DNS resolver options.
+_Don't forget to disable any of the built in DNS resolver options._

+Under `Local DNS Records` in the Pi-hole interface, add the domain `stubby` and the IP address `127.1.1.53` -- this will allow your stats to show Stubby as the destination for non-blocked/non-cached requests instead of the IP address.

 ## Monitoring Traffic